cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ##### cockpit
+- Key: `"welcomeDashboard"`

-- Content: Configuration of the welcome dashboard of the cloudogu EcoSystem
+Configuration of the welcome dashboard of the cloudogu EcoSystem
 - Example:

 ```